 This has led to a polarised debate between a gender critical position, which ranges from worries about legal reform to outright disparagement of trans people; and trans activists who campaign for improvements to the rights and dignity of trans people, protesting against gender critical positions.
-The Government held a public consultation in autumn 2018 on reforming the 2004 Gender Recognition Act.
-Government proposals are awaited.

 Use of Quaker meeting houses for campaign meetings

 People campaigning against the changes to the GRA in 2017-18 booked Quaker Meeting Houses for campaign meetings.
 This prompted concern amongst some Friends about the use of our Meeting Houses by speakers critical of trans rights.
 In Brighton, Norwich, Southend, Oxford, Manchester, this led to Quakers being criticised and where relations with trans and trans-affirming communities became strained.

 The Government’s response to consultation on reform of the GRA

 In October 2020, the government issued this statement, supported by a speech by Liz Truss, minister for women and equalities.

 ‘We want transgender people to be free to live and to prosper in modern Britain.
 We have looked carefully at the issues raised in the consultation, including potential changes to the Gender Recognition Act 2004.